Anthony Villanueva

-Anthony N. Villanueva (March 18, 1945 – May 13, 2014) was a boxer from the Philippines.
+Anthony N. Villanueva (March 18, 1945 – May 13, 2014) was a Filipino amateur boxer.
 He competed in the featherweight (−57 kg) division at the 1964 Olympics and won a silver medal.
 Shortly after the Olympics he turned professional, but retired after five bouts.
 Besides boxing, Villanueva worked as an actor and boxing coach in the Philippines and as a security guard in the United States.
 He died after suffering several strokes.

 His father, José Villanueva, was also an Olympic boxer who won a bronze medal as a bantamweight at the 1932 Los Angeles Games thus becoming the first father and son to win Olympic medals for the Philippines.

 Education

 Villanueva studied at the Far Eastern University.

 Amateur career

 Anthony Villanueva was scouted by businessman and sport enthusiast Eugenio Puyat.
 He later won the 1962 national title and qualified for the 1964 Summer Olympics in Tokyo.
 He faced Soviet boxer Stanislav Stepashkin, in the gold medal match and lost in a 3–2 controversial decision.